 Graduate students registered in full-time or part-time “regular” classified programs are automatically included in the Health Plan and fees are included as part of the “GSA Administered Fees“.

 To be eligible for the supplementary plans, students must have OHIP, coverage from another province, or UHIP, which cover expenses such as visits to your doctor or the hospital.

 The student plans can be combined with other health and dental plans (i.e. a parent or spouse’s employee benefit plan) to maximize overall coverage and save on healthcare costs.
 Students can also enrol their spouses and children on the plan.

-If you’re a new student starting in the Winter Term or a Co-op student who was not on Academic Term in Fall 2021 or Spring 2021, who has paid service fees for the Winter 2022 term but wish to opt out, you must do so during the Winter Change-of-Coverage Period from May 8 – 29, 2023.
+If you’re a new student starting in the Spring 2023 Term or a Co-op student who was not on Academic Term in Fall 2022 or Spring 2023, who has paid service fees for the Spring 2023 term but wish to opt out, you must do so during the Spring Change-of-Coverage Period from May 8 – 29, 2023.
 You can also enrol your spouse and/or dependent children during this Change-of-Coverage Period.